Hi, I’m Alex and I love to share my experience and suggestions to manage the humidity levels in any area, maybe it’s your home. I...Read more

 Today we discuss nebulizer vs humidifier.
 There is no question that a humidifier is important for a person’s health, especially during the winter months when the air is dry.
 But what is the difference between a nebulizer and a humidifier?
 And which one is right for you?
 In this blog post, we will break down the key differences between these two types of devices and help you decide which one is best for your needs.
 Stay warm and healthy this winter!

-What is Nebulizer and how it works:
+What is Nebulizer and how does it work:

 How a nebulizer works: The medication is placed in the nebulizer cup and then hot water is added.
 The mixture is shaken and then put in the compressor.
 The compressor turns it into a fine mist that is sent through the tubing and inhaled by the patient.
 Nebulizers work by breaking up medication into a very fine mist that is then breathed in through the mouth and nose.